zipvilization/Zipvilization/status/index.md

 The core exists.

-The direction exists.

-The commitment exists.
+Territory is defined.

+Time is defined.

+Dormant Land is defined.

+Permanent Nature is defined.

+The fundamental contract mechanics are defined.

+The Chapters establish the DNA.

+The dApp now has a coherent experiential architecture.

-What remains deliberately open is the scale of what can grow from them.
+What remains deliberately open is the scale and complexity of what can eventually grow from those foundations.

 Treasury resources may eventually increase the technology, infrastructure and development capacity available to the project.